gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release also documents [a security advisory](#security) that was fixed in Gradle 7.4 already.

-We recommend users upgrade to 7.4.1 instead of 7.4.
+We recommend users upgrade to @version@ instead of 7.4.

 ----